(Updated on July 09, 2020)

 Monitoring Closely with preventive and curative measures

 Corona virus is spreading its wings in India.
-So far, more than 17500 cases have been reported with 543 deaths.
-However, the silver lining is that 2547 infected people in India have recovered fully from the corona virus.
-With more than 1500 fresh cases being confirmed in one day on Sunday April 19, 2020, the total number of cases is now 17,615 and the death toll has gone up to 543.
-It was total 1,251 cases and 32 deaths on March 30, 2020.
+So far, more than 7.69 lakh cases have been reported with 21000 deaths.
+However, the silver lining is that 4.77 lakh infected people in India have recovered fully from the corona virus.
+With more than 22000 to 24000 fresh cases being confirmed in one day, Scientists are expecting the cases to reach at peak in November 2020.

 Key Covid-19 Trends in India

-- Covid-19 cases reported in 274 districts in India
+- Covid-19 cases reported in more than 400 districts in India

 - Over 80% of the total positive cases traced to 62 districts across the country

-- India is also pressing into service CBNAAT (cartridge based nucleic acid amplification test) machines for COVID-19 tests.
+- India has also pressed into service CBNAAT (cartridge based nucleic acid amplification test) machines for COVID-19 tests.

 India has however taken timely measures to control the situation.
 A few have fully recovered while others are recovering fast.
-As Covid19, the Corona virus is ready to enter stage-3 in India, the Prime Minister of India, in his address on March 19, 2020 addressed the nation at 8 PM on the Corona pandemic, and called for a Janata Curfew on March 22 between 7 a.m. and 9 p.m. to control the spread of the virus.
+As Covid19, the Corona virus has almost entered stage-3 in India, the Prime Minister of India, in his address on March 19, 2020 at 8 PM on the Corona pandemic, called for a Janata Curfew on March 22 between 7 a.m. and 9 p.m. to control the spread of the virus.
 With effect from 12 midnight on March 22, a complete lockdown across the country for 21 days was announced by the Prime Minister.
-Later it was extended to May 3, 2020.
-It may take 1-2 months in India to get clear of the problem.
+Later it was extended to May 3, 2020 and then to May 17 and the Lockdown 4.0 was extended to May 31, 2020 with some relaxations.
+The phase-5 of Lockdown that started on June 1, 2020 is called the Unlock-1 followed by Unlock-2, as it has allowed many economic activities to resume.
+It may take few months in India to get clear of the problem.

 Declares ‘Notified Disaster’